dannystaple/dannystaple.github.io/_posts/2008-08-31-how-to-make-your-own-smoothies.md

 To add zing to a smoothie, a chunk of root ginger can be chopped and blended in.
 This is even more effective if you make a paste of it with a mortar and pestle or a small herb blender before adding it.
 With tastes like ginger, surface area is fairly important for getting it to diffuse through the mix, and not merely be chunks of ginger.

 Basil - surprisingly basil can go well in a smoothie, although this needs to be fresh basil not the dried type.
 The best kind of basil to use for this is basil you have grown yourself.
-Alternatively, buy a growing pot, and use the very topmost leaves.
+Alternatively, buy a growing pot, and use the topmost leaves.

 Mint - mint leaves can be added, but be sparing with mint, it can easily overwhelm.
 Again, home grown fresh mint is easily the best (and will be cheaper in the medium term).